BenWassa/Janus/docs/commission_sprints.md

 Sprint 11 – End-to-End Trait Reveal Pass
-Goal: Ensure every possible run produces a coherent, satisfying endgame payoff.
+Goal: Guarantee that every playthrough produces a coherent, satisfying reveal with in-story callbacks.

 Deliverables:

-Verify trait tracking loop works start → finish.
+Verify the full trait-tracking loop (start → tag accumulation → top-3 determination → end reveal).

-Fill any gaps in reveal library — every top-3 constellation (or fallback grouping) must have a narrative template.
+Fill gaps in the reveal library:

+Every possible top-3 constellation must have a reveal

+Provide a neutral fallback for ties

-Ensure at least one micro/mid payoff triggers in each Act for most playstyles.
+Ensure each Act has at least one payoff beat (micro or mid) triggered by the player’s current top trait(s).

-Run a 2–3 simulated playthroughs (scripted inputs) to verify different trait outcomes produce the correct reveals.
+Run 2–3 scripted playthrough simulations to confirm trait outcomes trigger correct reveals.

-Deep Context to provide:
+Deep Context:

-Current trait payoff library.
+Current reveal template library

-Trait constellation mapping (top-3 logic).
+Trait constellation mapping rules

-Example playthrough logs from Sprint 9.
+Logs from simulated or past playthroughs